The Press

 Spring 2023

-The second Wayzgoose Pamphlet will discuss the etymology of ‘dingbat’, which is both multifarious and somewhat baffling.
+The second Wayzgoose Pamphlet discusses the etymology of ‘dingbat’, which is both multifarious and somewhat baffling.
 The word has travelled in many guises, taking some time to make a home in the composing room of printing offices.
 This essay documents some of the more curious of them, although we have been unable to establish the reason behind many of the usages the word has accumulated.
 The text is based on a long endnote Crispin decided not to use in its entirety in Bordering on the Sublime – “Waste not, want not” being a recurring theme in the world of letterpress printing, especially at Barbarian Press.

 PRICE: C$55.00